 - A prescribed form must be filled in by the passenger and verified by the airport manager.

 - There is no provision to carry weapons and ammunition on ATR (Aerospatiale/Alenia) flights.
 A handling charge of INR 5000 (plus GST) per firearm and/or 50 cartridges will be levied per passenger.

 The following categories of passengers are exempted from paying the handling charge:

-- Serving personnel from Indian Defence Forces, Para Military Forces, Police and customs officials travelling on duty and carrying an official Movement Order issued by their concerned department authorizing the carriage of weapon and/or ammunition for official purpose.
+- The serving personnel from Indian Defence Forces, Para Military Forces, Police and customs officials travelling on duty and carrying an official Movement Order issued by their concerned department authorizing the carriage of weapon and/or ammunition for official purpose.

-- Sportspersons travelling either domestically or internationally for a competition or representing the country, provided they fulfil the following conditions:
+- Sportspersons travelling either domestic or international for a competition or representing the country, provided they fulfil the following conditions:

 - Identification document of the sportsperson.
 Evidence of identity can be established by a photo identity card issued by a government agency or the sponsoring club.